ucbi/uniform/guides/introduction/How It Works.md

 # How It Works

 With Uniform, multiple apps are maintained together in a single Elixir codebase.
-When you're ready to deploy an app, it's "ejected" out into separate codebases that only contains the code needed by the app.
+When you're ready to deploy an app, it's "ejected" to a separate codebase that only contains the code needed by the app.

 ## The Base Project